GethDW/Zig-Playdate-Template/README.md

 }
 ```

+A list of where to find each of the original C API functions (and whether they are implemented) can be found in [coverage.md](coverage.md).

 ## WARNING
 - Not everything has been tested
     - The underlying bindings to the C API are not auto-generated from the C headers, and so could be incorrect.
 They were originally made with `zig translate-c` by [DanB91](https://github.com/DanB91/Zig-Playdate-Template) and were then modified by Dan and myself.
 Please open a bug report if any issues arise.